CLIMATE – BIG BANKS

 Big Bank campaign 2014

-ACCR has had a successful 2014 campaign to force the big Australian banks to disclose how much carbon they finance.
-All 4 banks have improved their disclosure as a result.
+ACCR ran a successful campaign in 2014 to force the big Australian banks to disclose how much carbon they finance.
+All four banks have improved their disclosure as a result.
 For a summary of the campaign see this Crikey article or this summary by ACCR.

 - CBA has undertaken to disclose the carbon emissions initially from their lending to the energy sector and then all their lending.
 It disclosed more information about its fossil fuel mining lending in response to a question at the AGM.